Azure/azure-docs-sdk-java/docs-ref-services/latest/spring-data-cosmos-readme.md

 - Azure-spring-data-cosmos supports [spring data custom queries][spring_data_custom_query]
 - Example, find operation, e.g., `findByAFieldAndBField`
 - Supports [Spring Data Pageable, Slice and Sort](https://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.special-parameters).
-  - Based on available RUs on the database account, cosmosDB can return items less than or equal to the requested size.
+  - Based on available RUs on the database account, Cosmos DB can return items less than or equal to the requested size.
   - Due to this variable number of returned items in every iteration, user should not rely on the totalPageSize, and instead iterating over pageable should be done in this way.
 ```java readme-sample-findAllWithPageSize
 private List<T> findAllWithPageSize(int pageSize) {